About 500m from

 See Notizie degli Scavi di Antichità, 1916, p.
 294.

-In this tomb were a vase (as tomb VI type b) with an ointment jar and a bone button.
+In this tomb were found vases (as tomb VI type c and d),

 No objects were found.